jmersonuo/jmersonuo.github.io/Activities/Opioid-Tutorial/01-Studio-Tutorial.md

   <img src="Images/tilesets.png">
   </p>

-Next, upload your prescription drug county-level data.
+(Next, upload your prescription drug county-level data. )

 ----------

 ### Create a new style

 After you've uploaded your data, it's time to create a new style so you can put it on the map!
 Go to your [Styles page](https://www.mapbox.com/studio/).
 Click the **New style** button.
-Find the *Basic Template* style and click **Create**.
+Find the *Basic* Template style and click **Customize Basic**.

 Excellent!
 Welcome to the Mapbox Studio style editor.
 This is where you will create your map style.